 2021/22 recipients

-Council committed $10,000 to the 2021/22 program to fund initiatives partly or fully in the fields of bush regeneration, carbon reduction, waste reduction, water reuse and reduction as well as sustainability education.
+Council committed funding to the fields of bush regeneration, carbon reduction, waste reduction, water reuse and reduction as well as sustainability education.

 Join the notification list